Anthony Yates

 David Anthony Hilton Yates, FRCP (15 August 1930 – 13 September 2004) was an English rheumatologist and consultant, president of the British Association for Rheumatology and of the Rheumatology and Rehabilitation Section of the Royal Society of Medicine.

 Education

 Yates was educated at Gresham's School, Holt, Norfolk, and then from 1948 to 1954 at St Thomas's Hospital Medical School at King's College London.
-As a student he was a water polo and rugby union player and was elected President of the Guy's, Kings and St Thomas' Rugby Football Club.
+As a student he was a water polo and rugby union player and was elected President of the Guy's, King's and St Thomas' Rugby Football Club.